Bryce Hegarty

-Professional career
+Career

-Hegarty played for the Brisbane Broncos Under-20 side before moving south to Melbourne ahead of the 2013 Super Rugby season.
+Hegarty played for the Brisbane Broncos Under-20 side for three seasons before moving south to Melbourne ahead of the 2013 Super Rugby season.
 He made his Rebels debut on 11 May 2013 in a 32–36 loss to the in Auckland.
-The following week he made his first start, against the Stormers at fly-half in the absence of the injured James O'Connor and Angus Roberts.
+The following week he made his first start with a win, against the Stormers at fly-half.

 After the 2015 Super Rugby season, Hegarty joined Japanese Top League side Toyota Industries Shuttles for the 2015–16 season.
 He returned to Australia to play for the Waratahs in 2016.
+In the second game of the season in 2016 Hegarty tore his ACL and missed the remainder of the season for the Waratahs.
+He played the 2017 and 2018 seasons for the Waratahs, before moving to the Ricoh Black Rams for the 2018-19 season.
+He returned to Australia in 2019 to play a pivotal role for the Queensland Reds where he played three seasons.
+Winning the Super Rugby AU in 2021.

 On 21 June 2021, Hegarty moved to Leicester Tigers in England's Premiership Rugby.
-On 30 October 2021, he made his debut for Leicester after appearing as a substitute in the East Midlands Derby against Northampton Saints.
-Hegarty left Leicester on 13 November 2022 after making 15 appearances for the club.
+On 30 October 2021, he made his debut for Leicester in the East Midlands Derby against Northampton Saints.
+Hegarty left Leicester on 13 November 2022 to chase the chance of playing in the Rugby World Cup for Australia.
+However, Hegarty made only 6 appearances for the Western Force before injury ruled him out for the remainder of the season.
+Hegarty then signed in Japan at NTT docomo in Osaka where he spent the following two seasons.

-2024-2025 season at NTT docomo, Hegarty played a pivotal role in the storm chasers side to help prepare the main side for the season.
+In August 2026, the Kamaishi Seawaves in the Japan Rugby League One, signed Hegarty ahead of their 2026–27 season.